-No matter the time of year, a good quality women-specific cycling base layer is essential for staying comfortable on the bike, from regulating your body temperature to keeping body odour in check.
+A good quality women's cycling base layer is essential for staying comfortable on the bike, from regulating your body temperature to keeping body odour in check.

 There are lots of options to choose from, like differing fabrics and technical materials, or natural fibres versus synthetic ones.
 Some cycling base layers are designed for specific weather conditions, so sleeve-length, cut, and thickness will also have a part to play.